pnordahl/monorail/README.md

 echo 'monorail-out' > .gitignore
 ```

-_NOTE_: the commit is to create a valid HEAD reference, and the branch checkout in the remote is to avoid `receive.denyCurrentBranch` errors from `git` when we push during the tutorial.
+_NOTE_: the commit is to create a valid HEAD reference, which is needed in a later part of the tutorial.

 First, we will set up some toy projects to help get a feel for using `monorail`.
 Since `rust` is already installed, we'll use that in addition to `python` (which you likely also have installed; if not, go ahead and do so).
 The third project will not include any real code, because it's just going to illustrate how shared dependencies are considered during execution of commands.
 Finally, each will get an empty `monorail.sh` file that we will add code to as the tutorial proceeds.